 Tip: the green onions give freshness to the spicy recipe, so don't skip them!
 Also, go easy on the red pepper flakes as different batches have different levels of heat- you can always add more later but it's hard to take them out!

 Unlike Soondubu Jjigae (Korean tofu stew, shown above), which only uses silken tofu, you can use extra firm tofu in this Kimchi Soup if you wish.
+Goes well with a glass of roasted barley tea on the side.

 Tip: aged kimchi has much more flavor!